Foundation Stage 2

 Homework will be sent home every Friday to reflect what the children have been learning in school, and to let you know what your child has been learning in school (we know how many of them come home and claim to have done nothing!).

 We also send home 2 books each week – one is a library book for you to read with your child, the other is a phonics book that they will have read in school 3 times before bringing it home.
 They need to read this book with you to develop their confidence and fluency.
-To begin with, this phonics book will have no words.
-Please use the prompts inside the book and encourage your child to tell you the story and talk about what they can see happening.
+Every child who reads at home 3 times (and has this recorded in their Reading Diary) will receive a small reward at the end of each week.

 The children will be developing their understanding of number in Maths and learning letter sounds through Phonics sessions, to help them read simple words and sentences.